Italy Villa Wedding Cost: Real Rental Prices by Region (2026)

 First, what "villa rental" actually buys in Italy

 An Italian villa wedding is a different purchase from a hotel wedding, and the fee reflects it.
-Across our directory, 287 of 307 listed venues — 93% — offer exclusive use: the house, the gardens, the pool, and the whole day are yours, with no other event and no strangers at breakfast.
-And 252 of the 307 have on-site accommodation, because the Italian villa wedding is rarely a single evening.
+Across our directory, 287 listed venues — 93% — offer exclusive use: the house, the gardens, the pool, and the whole day are yours, with no other event and no strangers at breakfast.
+And 252 of them have on-site accommodation, because the Italian villa wedding is rarely a single evening.
 It's a weekend — sometimes three nights — with your closest people living behind the same cypress hedge.
+(To put faces to the figures as you read, you can browse every villa we list, pre-filtered.)

 Capacity is more generous than the word "villa" suggests.
 The median maximum capacity across our listings is 120 seated guests; 225 venues host 100 or more, and 80 of them take 200-plus.
 So when you compare rental fees below, remember you're pricing a private estate for a multi-day house party, not a room hire.